kevL/yata/ReadMe.txt

 Note that Cut, Copy, Paste operations have their keys listed under the Cells and Rows descriptions above.
 The Col operations do not have shortcuts.

+- Tab fastedit -

+When a cell is being edited the following keys are accepted.

+[Tab]                - accept text and edit the cell to the right [Shift + Tab]        - accept text and edit the cell to the left [Ctrl + Tab]         - accept text and edit the cell below [Ctrl + Shift + Tab] - accept text and edit the cell above

+Note that [Tab] and [Shift + Tab] also work when editing a cell in the PropertyPanel.

 3. Mouse input